- Developers

 However, you will need experienced software developers to accomplish this effectively.

-If you, as a business CTO, do not find the required technical skills in your development team, we would advise you to partner with a reputed software development company.
+If you, as a business CTO, do not have the required technical skills in your development team, we advise you to partner with a reputed software development company.

 DevTeam.Space can also help you here with its field-expert software developers community.
 Write to us your initial product specifications, and one of our account managers will get back to you for further assistance.